How to Teach Someone to Ski (without falling out)

 Getting the Equipment Right

 Make sure the skiing gear fits comfortably.
-Ill-fitting boots and cumbersome skis can demoralize even the most enthusiastic novice.
+Ill-fitting boots and cumbersome skis can demoralise even the most enthusiastic novice.
 Demonstrate that boots should give snug support without pinching, and that skis should feel manageable.
 Proper equipment enhances the first experience dramatically.

 Breaking Down the Learning Process